 Dropbox is a great tool if you’re looking for a cloud storage option which enables you to easily organise and share your files.
 It’s perfect if, like many of us, you’re not proactive at backing up your files, because if something unfortunate ever does happen to your computer, you can log into Dropbox from anywhere and retrieve a copy of all of your important documents.
 Using the cloud for storage also means you won’t be clogging up your computer memory with large and cumbersome files.
 Dropbox is extremely useful for storing or sharing high resolution photographs and presentations, as these tend to take up valuable space on your devices.
 Your very own Dropbox can be accessed via the app or on a desktop.
 It is a free tool, but if you require a large amount of storage there is Dropbox Pro and Dropbox Business, which are paid subscription options.

 Are there any apps that you can’t live without?
 What apps and tools do you use to help keep you productive and organised?

 Are you considering pursuing further study part-time?
 AIB’s flexible MBA programme may be the right fit for you.
-Download an MBA information pack here.
+Download an MBA Course Brochure here.

 This article was written by Ellenor Day-Lutz on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.